An explicit presentation of the centre of the restricted rational Cherednik algebra: The wreath product group

 It remains to show that $\mathrm{Spec}\,\mathbb{C}[X](0)$ is reduced.
 We must show that the localisation of $\mathbb{C}[X](0)$ at each point is regular.
 By Theorem~\ref{thm11} it is enough to show that the tangent cone of $\mathrm{Spec}\,\mathbb{C}[X](0)$ at a fixed point $p\in X^{\mathbb{Z}/\ell\mathbb{Z}}$ is a polynomial ring.
 Since $X$ is regular at $p$ the tangent cone at $p$ of $X$ is equal to $V:=T_p(X)$ as a $\mathbb{Z}/\ell\mathbb{Z}$-module.
 By \cite[Theorem 5.2]{fogarty1973fixed} the tangent cone of $X^{\mathbb{Z}/\ell\mathbb{Z}}$ at a point $p$ is equal to $V^{\mathbb{Z}/\ell\mathbb{Z}}$.
 It is then clear that

-is affine space and $\mathbb{C}[V](0)$ is a polynomial ring. \end{proof} The next stage in proving \eqref{equation12} is showing that the irreducible components of $X_c(S_n\mathbb{Z}/\ell\mathbb{Z})$ are the attracting sets.
+is affine space and $\mathbb{C}[V](0)$ is a polynomial ring. \end{proof} Before we can prove \eqref{equation12} we require a better understanding of the role of the attracting sets inside the structure of $X_c(S_n\wr\mathbb{Z}/\ell\mathbb{Z})$.
 To do so we need two powerful theorems, Theorem~\ref{thm12} and Theorem~\ref{thm13} these are \cite[Theorem 2.3]{BBFix} and \cite[Theorem 2.5]{BBFix} respectively.
-These use the concept of definite actions, for the readers benefit we include the definition here. \begin{defn} Let $G$ be an algebraic torus, then $G\cong \mathbb{C}^\times\times\cdots \times \mathbb{C}^\times=(\mathbb{C}^\times)^n$ for some positive integer $n$.
+These use the concept of definite actions, for the readers benefit we include the definition here. \begin{defn} Let $G$ be an algebraic torus, then $G\cong \mathbb{C}^\times\times\dots \times \mathbb{C}^\times=(\mathbb{C}^\times)^n$ for some positive integer $n$.
 Any $G$-module can be written as a direct sum of one dimensional $G$-modules.
 If $V$ is a $G$-module, then we can find a basis $\{v_i\}$ of $V$ such that